hackclub/putting-the-you-in-cpu/README.md

 ## Part 1: The "Basics"

-My repeated epiphany while creating this article was how *simple* computers really are.
-I think the hardest thing for me was not psyching myself out by expecting more complexity than exists in reality.
-Modern computer architecture can be beautiful in its simplicity.
-Try not to psych yourself out; if at any point you catch yourself expecting more abstraction or complexity, it probably is actually that simple!
+The one thing that surprised me over and over again while writing this article was how *simple* computers are.
+It's still hard for me not to psych myself out, expecting more complexity or abstraction than actually exists!
+If there's one thing you should burn into your brain before continuing, it's that everything that seems simple actually is that simple.
+This simplicity is very beautiful and sometimes very, very cursed.

-Let us begin by reviewing how your computer works at its very core.
+Let's start with the basics of how your computer works at its very core.

 ### How Computers Are Architected